-Purchases of capital assets are capitalized upon acquisition if the cost of purchase was \$5,000 or more, and depreciated over five years using the straight-line method.
+Purchases of capital assets are capitalized upon acquisition if the cost of purchase was \$5,000 or more and depreciated over five years using the straight-line method.

 Certain costs to develop LACERS Pension Administration System (PAS), a customized software solution critical to LACERS core operations was capitalized in accordance with GASB Statement No. 51, Accounting and Financial Reporting for Intangible Assets.
-The total capitalized cost of \$9,413,000 is being amortized over 15 years using the straight-line method.
+The total capitalized cost of \$9,413,000 is being amortized starting March 1, 2018, over 15 years using the straight-line method.

 On October 9, 2019, LACERS Board approved the purchase of a commercial office building and underground parking structure located at 977 N. Broadway in Los Angeles, California to serve as LACERS future headquarters building.
 The purchase was settled at \$33,750,000 on October 23, 2019.
 The purchase price was allocated to Land valued at \$4,023,000 and Building valued at \$29,727,000, based on the assessment performed on the fair value of acquired assets.
+Acquisition costs of \$236,000 was also capitalized as part of the building cost.

-In addition, LACERS incurred \$236,000 in acquisition costs and subsequent Building improvements costing \$89,000 during the fiscal year, which were capitalized as part of the Building cost.
-As of the end of the fiscal year, major capital improvements are still in progress to prepare the building for occupancy.
-Once the building is put to use, the System will capitalize all costs associated and begin to record depreciation expense of the headquarters in 2021.
+In addition, as of June 30, 2021, LACERS has capitalized \$778,000 of subsequent building improvements, of which \$689,000 were incurred during the fiscal year.
+Major capital improvements are still in progress to prepare the building for occupancy.
+The project has been impacted by the ongoing supplychain delays for construction materials and supplies.
+Once the building is put into use, the System will begin to record depreciation expense of the headquarter.